 - Conduct Regular Property Inspections: Schedule periodic inspections to identify and address any pet-related issues early.
 This proactive approach can prevent minor problems from escalating into significant damages.

-- Request Professional Cleaning: At the end of the tenancy, require tenants to perform a deep clean of the property to a professional standard, including carpet cleaning.
+- Request Cleaning to a Professional Standard: At the end of the tenancy, require tenants to perform a deep clean of the property to a professional standard, including carpet cleaning.
 While you cannot mandate the use of professional cleaning services, you can specify that the cleaning meets a professional standard.

 - Obtain Pet References: If possible, ask for references from previous landlords regarding the pet's behaviour and any past issues.
 This can provide insight into potential risks associated with allowing the pet in your property.